Rank Leaders Action Group

 Debbie Fawcett

-Chief Executive Officer, Harv Outreach & Paladin NSAS
+CEO, Harv Outreach & Paladin NSAS

 I’ve worked in the EVAWG (Ending violence against women and girls) sector since 2003, and currently work as CEO for HARV Outreach and Paladin NSAS, in the last 5 years worked in collaboration to develop the Emily Davison Centre the first VAWG hub and home to 6 specialist services including the first domestic abuse service specifically for the Trans+ community, Loving Me.